-Prizes and scholarships vary by year.
-Scholarships typically include awards to be used for educational purposes as well as the opportunity for the Best Actor and Best Actress winners to receive merit and need-based assistance to attend NYU’s Tisch School of the Arts, New Studio on Broadway: Acting and Music Theatre contingent upon acceptance into the New Studio and New York University.
+Prizes and scholarships given at the Jimmy Awards® vary by year.
+In recent years, educational scholarships have been bestowed in conjunction with the following awards: Jimmy Award for Best Performance by Actor/Actress, Finalist Scholarships, Best Dancer, Rising Star Award, Best Performance in an Ensemble, Special Recognition Scholarships, Spirit of the Jimmys, and a 6-Week Pre-College Drama Summer Program Scholarship presented by Carnegie Mellon University.
+In addition to the cash educational scholarships, the Best Actor and Best Actress also have the opportunity to receive merit and need-based assistance to attend NYU’s Tisch School of the Arts, New Studio on Broadway: Acting and Music Theatre contingent upon acceptance into the New Studio and New York University.